gmccreight/coderepo/readme.md

 Rationale
 ---

-Stack Overflow and Rosetta Code, for all their greatness, provide code snippets without context.
-Often those snippets require a particular version of an interpreter and various tough-to-satisfy prerequisites.
+Stack Overflow and Rosetta Code are both amazing, but they often provide code snippets without context.
+Those snippets require an implied version of an interpreter and various tough-to-satisfy prerequisites.
 Even if your setup is perfect, the code often contains small typos and logical errors that cause bugs because the code isn't automatically tested.
-People who are learning a new language are the least well equipped to handle these often obtuse errors.

-Tests are as important as code, and we treat them that way.
-All code examples have tests.
+Having tests for the code has several advantages:  First, the tests act as a client of the code, ensuring that it works.
+Secondly, the tests can demonstrate to the audience how the code is intended to work, acting as a specification.
+Finally, the tests serve as an example of how testing can be done in the language.

 Approach - Hosted Version
 ---

-Unlike most learn-in-the-browser sites, we don't aim to provide an approximation of a single language in a REPL in the browser, rather we aim to provide real languages running real programs with real tests in the browser.
+Unlike most learn-in-the-browser sites, we don't aim to provide an approximation of languages in a REPL in the browser, rather we aim to provide real languages running real programs with real tests in the browser.
-We do this by running the real programs in Docker containers.
+We accomplish this by running the real programs in Docker containers.

 Contributing